-Celebrate the Christmas holiday at school with exciting games.
-From preschool to high school, kids of any age enjoy letting loose during the holidays.
-Select a game that fits your space, group size, and ages and everyone is sure to have a blast!
+Spread the good cheer of the holiday season throughout your classroom with these exciting Christmas games for school.
+From preschool to the teenage years, kids of any age enjoy gathering and giggling at holiday festivities.
+Select a game that fits your space, group size, and ages, and everyone is sure to have a blast!

 Santa Bag and Snowball Relay Race

-Usually Santa's bag is filled with toys, but in this game, the bag will be filled with students.
+Usually, Santa's bag is filled with toys, but the bag will be filled with students in this game.
 The object of the game is to be the first team to cross the finish line and fill the bowl at the finish line with snowballs (marshmallows).
 This game will work for all ages, from preschool through high school.
 Vary the distance between the start and finishing line depending on the age and ability of the students.

 - 1 potato sack per team, dyed red (or sew some simple sacks out of red fabric)